Boeing Reports Huge Loss On Defense Contract Woes - UrduPoint

 The Alaska Airlines order includes 42 of Boeing's latest MAX plane, the 737 MAX 10, which has still not been certified by US authorities.

-Because of a change in Federal Aviation Administration certification requirements enacted by Congress that takes effect in late December, Boeing would likely need US lawmakers to enact fresh legislation.
+Because of a change in Federal Aviation Administration certification requirements enacted by Congress and which takes effect in late December, Boeing would likely need US lawmakers to pass new legislation.

 The earlier 2020 law required the FAA to only certify planes equipped with a flight crew alerting system designed to help pilots prioritize warnings and advisories activated during flight.